mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

           senderPayment  = valueToSender eInfo <> minAda

-The sender address is defined in the Escrow Info, and for defining the payment we use the function `senderPayment`, implemented in the Business logic module.
+The sender address is defined in the Escrow Info, and for defining the payment we use the function :code:`senderPayment`, implemented in the Business logic module.
 This function will be used too in the on-chain validator for checking that the payment received by the sender is correct.